tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Implementations MUST send retransmissions of lost messages using the same epoch and keying material as the original transmission.

-Implementations MUST either abandon an association or re-key prior to allowing the sequence number to wrap.
+Implementations MUST either abandon an association or rekey prior to allowing the sequence number to wrap.

 Implementations MUST NOT allow the epoch to wrap, but instead MUST